Larshoifodt/SpendReport/data-model-and-dax.md

 ---
 ## 3. Handling Multiple Contract Matches

-If multiple contracts are valid for the same supplier in the same time period, the model:
+If multiple contracts are valid for the same supplier in the same time period, the model does not simply treat this as a clear deviation.
+Instead, it:

-1. Flags the invoice row as ambiguous
-2. Avoids making an incorrect guess
-3. Displays a visual indicator explaining why spend appears out-of-frame

-This avoids over-reporting deviations.
+*Flags the invoice row with a separate “multiple contracts” indicator, in addition to any “overspend” warning *Avoids making a blind guess about which contract the invoice belongs to *Signals to the user that the apparent overspend may be explained by several parallel agreements

+In practice this means:
+*One overspend icon only → there is a single contract and spend is above the agreed value, and the case should be reviewed.
+*Overspend icon + “multiple contracts” icon → the spend is above one contract’s value, but there are several active contracts for the supplier in that period, so the overspend may be legitimate.
+*This approach may look a bit old-fashioned compared to fully integrated systems, but in environments without a complete end-to-end procurement platform it is a pragmatic and reliable way to avoid over-reporting deviations while still highlighting the cases that truly need attention.

 ---
 ## 4. Key DAX Elements